Arena Zagreb: Architecture and design

+The facility itself spans six levels—one underground and five above—covering a gross built area of 90,340 square meters, all situated on a 29,540-square-meter site.
+The construction cost averaged €850 per square meter, which includes associated project expenses.
+Parking includes 926 spaces for cars and 38 for buses or broadcast vans, spread across an underground garage and the adjacent surface level.
+High groundwater levels prevented deeper underground construction, and the limited footprint of the site didn't allow for surface parking.
+Biggest shopping Center in Zagreb - Arena Centar was built next to the Arena Zagreb in 2010.
+The unveiling of the Arena's design triggered a wave of development in the neighborhood.
+Even before construction finished, new projects began taking shape around the site.
+Today, the Arena stands as a focal point within a broader urban plan that includes a major shopping and entertainment complex, as well as new residential communities.

 Developing spatial and functional characteristics to enable maximum flexibility of the venue was vital during the schematic design stage.
 The telescopic system of 4,550 seats was a critical element in allowing different configurations and quick turnaround between events.
 The singular vision also led to provision of spacious facilities for athletes, other performers and event managers, a concept for simple and fluid visitor circulation, a mix of catering facilities and designing in smaller, mutually independent zones that could all be used at the same time.
 Getting the acoustics right was important too.
 The steel roof structure had sufficient bearing capacity to enable the suspension of additional stage equipment.
 The roof structure is close to the structure of a suspension bridge, which is an uncommon approach (in arena design) anywhere in the world.
-The roof’s bearing structure is only 45 cm high, over a span of 110 m, because it is suspended from the upper side of the roof outside and can not be seen from the interior.
+The roof's bearing structure is only 45 cm high, over a span of 110 m, because it is suspended from the upper side of the roof outside and can not be seen from the interior.
 This solution was made feasible by contemporary cable production technology – the span is suspended on cables that have a diameter of just 66 mm.
 Each cable can carry 400 tons.
-The capacity of the hall is 16,500 seats and 22,400 for concerts.